Auc7us/Intel-RealSense-Projects/Distance/README.md

-Projects that involve using Realsense D400 to get depth in various scenarios
+Projects that involve using Realsense D400 to get depth in various scenarios.